-Major sources of revenue for the College are Tuition and Fees and the State Appropriation.
-Tuition is set by the Board of Higher Education at \$25.00 per credit for both fiscal year 2020 and 2019.
-Fees are set by the College's Board of Trustees at \$194.00 for FY20 and \$190.00 for FY19, per credit for the Fall and Spring semesters.
+Major sources of revenue for the College are tuition and tees, and restricted and unrestricted appropriations from the Commonwealth of Massachusetts.
+Tuition is set by the Board of Higher Education at \$25.00 per credit for all fiscal years presented above.
+Fees are on a per credit bases and are set by the College's Board of Trustees at \$194.00 for fiscal years 2021 and 2020, and \$190.00 for FY19.